FFD-Fly/nanolooker/README.md

 ### Donators

-Thanks for financially contributing to NanoLooker hosting and development.
+Thanks for financially contributing to FeidaLooker hosting and development.

 ### Projects

-A few projects from the Nano community were really helpful for building NanoLooker
+A few projects from the Nano community were really helpful for building FeidaLooker

 - [My Nano Ninja](https://mynano.ninja/)
 - [NanoCrawler](https://nanocrawler.cc/)